-

 We assess governments and consumers to be secondary influencers on business strategy and business operation – we believe in going to the source with win/win/win offers too good to refuse.

-2. New business models require skilled innovation delivery to implement them – and the influencing skills that get a new practice successfully adopted by a specific company or community.
+We understand traditional business supply chain design, and the constraints of their design principles, so we ‘speak business’ very differently from many mainstream sustainability advocates. - New business models require skilled innovation delivery to implement them – and the influencing skills that get a new practice successfully adopted by a specific company or community.

 Influencing and coordination were once considered ‘talents’ rather than skills.
 One of the most exciting ‘technologies’ developed in recent decades has little to do with Silicon Valley – it’s the craft and technology of using language and leadership to generate action and engagement.

-3. Skilled change agents get people to WANT to do what needs to be done.
+These are now learnable skills that we teach in the context of sustainability entrepreneurship. - Skilled change agents get people to WANT to do what needs to be done.
 To foster innovation and keep doing it over the long term requires emotional intelligence – optimism, communication skill, empathy and influencing capability – as well as excellent time & task management.

 It’s a closed loop too – if you’re stressed, your physiology shuts down the best, most productive and creative parts of your brain.
 If you’re not thinking and working well, you’ll get stuck in protective action rather than strategic action.We assess that sustainability advocates can’t afford NOT to be positive – that it’s as critical to develop this learnable skill as it is to develop technical expertise (or even more critical).